SESYNC-ci/basic-Shiny-lesson/docs/_slides/layout.md

 ===

-To re-organize the elements of the "Species" tab using a sidebar layout, we modify the UI to specify the sidebar and main elements.
+To re-organize the elements of the "City Population" tab using a sidebar layout, we modify the UI to specify the sidebar and main elements.